AnanyaSimha/RISC-V-Tapeout-Program/README.md

 </p>
 <h2>Iverilog</h2>
 Icarus Verilog, commonly known as iVerilog, is a popular, open-source compiler and simulation tool for the Verilog Hardware Description Language (HDL).
-  Steps to install iverilog
+  Steps to install iverilog are:
   <p>
     <pre>sudo apt-get update
 sudo apt-get install iverilog     </pre>
   </p>

   <h2>gtkwave</h2>
   GTKWave is an open-source, cross-platform waveform viewer used primarily for debugging and verifying digital logic designs.
 It provides a graphical interface for analyzing the signal data produced by hardware description language (HDL) simulations.
-  Steps to install gtkwave
+Steps to install gtkwave are:
   <p>
     <pre>sudo apt-get update
 sudo apt-get install iverilog    </pre>